Skip to content

 },

-// Lifecycle Callbacks (all optional)
+// Lifecycle callbacks (all optional)

 onReady: () => console.log('Form is ready'),

-onError: (error) => console.error('Form error', error),
+onError: (err) => console.error('Form error', err),

-onPaymentComplete: (data) => console.log('Payment completed', data),
+onPaymentComplete: (result) => console.log('Payment completed', result),

 })